Title :

 Description :

 Also known as Amdavad ni Gufa, this distinctive gallery is set underground with only the domed roof shells - finished in dazzling china mosaic with a black serpentine imagery snaking across the surfaces - protruding above the ground level.
-From the exterior, the gufa (cave) looks like an eccentric work of art, which is fitting as the museum - designed by famous architect Balkrishna Doshi - exhibits works of his dear friend, Indian artist Maqbool Husain.
-Enter the space through a staircase which is partly hidden, through a circular door to reach the surreal cavern-like space to experience a unique marriage of art and architecture.
+From the exterior, the gufa (cave) looks like an eccentric work of art, which is fitting, as the museum - designed by Pritzker Prize-winning architect Balkrishna Doshi - exhibits works of his friend and collaborator, artist Maqbool Fida Hussain.
+Enter the space through a staircase, which is partly hidden, through a circular door to experience a unique marriage of art and architecture.

 Title :